signalnine/recipes/red_chile.md

 Remove from heat and put the stock and pods into a blender.
 Add salt, oregano and garlic to blender.
 Blend until fairly smooth, set aside.
 Made a roux with the flour and butter or lard in the same pot on medium heat, whisk until the flour is cooked, about 5 minutes.

 Add the contents of the blender to the roux and whisk together.
 Add the honey and/or tomato paste if desired.
 Lower heat to a simmer, cook everything together for 20 minutes or so, stirring occasionally.
-Add additional stock if it's too thick.
+Add additional stock if it's too thick or potato flakes if it's too thin.
 Taste and adjust salt level if it needs it.